laphw/laphw/README.md

-# hwfix
+# fixhw

 > “Given enough eyeballs, all bugs are shallow.”
 > — _Linus’s Law_

-## Why use hwfix?
+## Why use fixhw?

 The goal of this project is to collect hardware fixes in one place — especially for **Linux laptops**, where hardware compatibility can vary.

-hwfix focuses on solving issues like:
+fixhw focuses on solving issues like:

 ### 🖥️ Core hardware issues